It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Many seniors often feel extremely isolated, particularly if they are widowers or don’t have any family that lives nearby.
 While it can be a little intimidating to exercise in front of people at first, once you get over the hump you’ll likely find that Reformer Pilates can be an excellent way to socialise and make new friends.

-Most cities will have classes, all catering for older people.
+Most cities will have classes, all catering to older people.
 Having a regular activity to go to can help boost your mood, and making new friends who share your interests is always a great bonus!

 5. It’s an easy and fun way to burn calories